-Your hearing aids are not formally certified to operate in explosive atmospheres that may be found in coal mines or certain chemical factories.
+Your hearing aids are not fully certified to operate in explosive atmospheres that may be found in coal mines or certain chemical factories.

-55 was Your hearing aids should be stored within the temperature and humidity ranges of -40°C (-40°F) to +60°C (140°F) and 10 to 95 percent rH
+Your hearing aids should be stored within the temperature and humidity ranges of -40°C (-40°F) to +60°C (140°F) and 10%-95% rH.

-Your hearing aids are designed to operate beyond the range of temperatures comfortable to you, from very cold up to 50° C (122° F).
+Your hearing aids are designed to operate beyond the range of temperatures comfortable to you, from very cold up to 50°C (122°F).